 We hold an annual Flower Communion service each spring.
 This celebration was originated in 1923 by Dr. Norbert Capek, founder of the modern Unitarian movement in Czechoslovakia.
 As they did in Prague, we participate in this colorful ritual by exchanging flowers with one another, giving concrete expression to the humanity-affirming principles of our liberal faith.

 We are also hallowing the memory of one of the martyrs of our faith.
 When the Nazis took control of Prague in 1940, they found Dr. Capek’s gospel of the inherent worth and beauty of every human person to be-as Nazi court records show– “…too dangerous to the Reich [for him] to be allowed to live.”
 Dr. Capek was sent to Dachau, where he was killed the next year during a Nazi “medical experiment.”
 This gentle man suffered a cruel death, but his message of human hope and decency lives on through his Flower Communion, which is widely celebrated among Unitarian Universalists today.
 It is a noble and meaning-filled ritual, which helps us remember the principles and dreams for which he died.

 There is no joy quite like that of celebrating a child’s entrance into a family.
 Many families choose to participate in a public ritual where the Fellowship community officially welcomes the child and where the naming of the child is uplifted.
 Most often, these Dedication ceremonies are conducted during our regular weekend services with sponsors and extended family present.

-Memorial Services and Funeral
+Memorial Services and Funerals

 Memorial Services and funerals are an important way to say goodbye to loved ones.
 These are planned by the family members and officiant to honor the memory of the person who is deceased.